 - Cricut EasyPress 2– I’m hesitant to say that a regular iron is an acceptable substitute, but it can be, depending on the size of your decal.
 I couldn’t have made these bags without my EasyPress 2!

 - Burlap tote bags– I ordered these!
-They come in a pack of six and are incredible quality.
+They come in a pack of six and are of incredible quality.
 Everyone loved them!

 - White HTV (Heat Transfer Vinyl)– Again, I don’t buy Cricut vinyl.
 It’s just too pricey.
 I buy this brand instead, and it’s just as awesome!